daud-khan-96/scrolling-message/README.md

 # scrolling-message
-See ScrollMessage.vhd for VHDL Code
+See ScrollingMessage.vhd for VHDL Code